brown9804/Dragon12_MC9S12DP256/README.md

 ### 4. mtx_KeyBoard [Assembly]
 Contains 9S12 Peripherals: Input / Output structures: parallel ports, clock and Exceptions system, the timer module.

+## 5. mux_Screens [Assembly]
+This project works with the Input Capture: pulse accumulator, screen management (multiplexed screens, self-contained screens) and the Analog Digital Conversion Module: A / D converters operation, types of A / D converters, 9S12 A / D converters, ATD records, A / D conversion example, ATD external trigger, and ATD port as digital inputs.